-Land Acquisition (\$4,591,000)
+Land Acquisition (\$2,500,000)

-Everglades Headwaters National Wildlife Refuge and Conservation Area (\$4,591,000)
+Everglades Headwaters National Wildlife Refuge and Conservation Area (\$2,500,000)

-The FWS plans to acquire 1,836 acres at the Everglades Headwaters National Wildlife Refuge and Conservation Area to protect, restore, and conserve habitat for 278 Federal and State listed species, including Florida panther, Florida black bear, Audubon's crested caracara, Florida scrub jay, Florida grasshopper sparrow, red-cockaded woodpecker, whooping crane, and Everglades snail kite.
+The 2017 request identifies funding to acquire 1,000 acres at the Everglades Headwaters National Wildlife Refuge and Conservation Area to protect, restore, and conserve habitat for 278 Federal and State listed species, including Florida panther, Florida black bear, Audubon's crested caracara, Florida scrub jay, Florida grasshopper sparrow, red-cockaded woodpecker, whooping crane, and Everglades snail kite.
 This acquisition would protect, restore, and conserve the headwaters, groundwater recharge and watershed of the Kissimmee Chain of Lakes, Kissimmee River, and Lake Okeechobee region, and would also directly improve water quantity and quality in the Everglades watershed, complementing the CERP goals and protecting the water supply for millions of people.
-The FWS has an additional request of \$3.0 million in mandatory Land and Water Conservation Funds to acquire 1,200 acres.
-This acquisition would help protect a large landscape of diverse and high quality habitats, including habitat for the federally listed endangered Florida grasshopper sparrow and further enhance the Everglades Headwaters National Wildlife Refuge and Conservation Area's ability to protect, restore, and conserve vital habitat for native plants and animals.
+The FWS has an additional request of \$1.457 million in mandatory Land and Water Conservation Funds to acquire 583 acres, also at this refuge.